VakhoKontridze/VCore/Documentations/UIKit VIPER Architecture.md

 - Connecting all components
 - Communication with `ViewController` to trigger view configuration, presentation, and other changes
 - Communicating with `Router` to trigger navigation towards or presentation of scenes, which in turn communicates with `ViewController`
-- Communicating with `Interactor` to fetch data
+- Communicating with `Interactor` to interact with databases
 - Storing and managing data.
 This includes `Parameters` passed from the previous scene.

 Responsibilities of the `Presenter` do not include: